ten16thomasg/crypter/readme.md

 # Goal

-The goal of this project is to showcase Crypter-API and Crypter-Clients, a containerized micro-service with portable binaries, that work in tandem with Crypt to provide an end to end, client -> server, secrets management solution.
+The goal of this project is to showcase Crypter-API and Crypter-Clients, a containerized GO micro-service with portable GO binaries that work in tandem with Crypt to provide an end to end, client -> server, secrets management solution.
 I am running the server components of Crypt and Crypter-API on AWS EC2 with Docker, behind an HTTPS Nginx proxy.
 I also use AWS RDS to serve the Postgres database.
 Then As an added bonus I extend the capabilities of the Default CRUD Crypt Django Application written by Graham https://github.com/grahamgilbert/Crypt-Server by providing a front-end API to manage what data is sent to crypt.

 ## Features
 **Crypter-API**
-  - Dockerized API Endpoint serving as a trigger for Crypter Clients.
+  - Dockerized GO API Endpoint serving as a trigger for Crypter Clients.
 Host in cloud of choice and simply docker-compose up to build.
     - Get Events from Crypter-API
     - Post Events to Crypter-API
     - Delete Events from Crypter-API